Mchy-DP/Mchy/docs/lang.md

 ```

 ### Chains
-Sometimes library methods & properties may not return a complete type (such as an int or Player) instead they only make sense if further methods or properties are used to clarify the command.
+Sometimes library methods and properties may not return a complete type (such as an int or Player) instead they only make sense if further methods or properties are used to clarify the command.
 These are called method/property chains.
-One example of such a chain was shown above, The `get_entities()` function.
+One example of such a chain was shown above; the `get_entities()` function.
 ```py
 let random_player: Player = world.get_player("random").find()
 ```
-note here that `world.get_player("random")` does not actually do anything instead it is a partial entity selector.
+Note here that `world.get_player("random")` does not actually do anything, instead it is a partial entity selector.
 When `.find()` is called only then is it a real type (A `Player` in this case) which can be stored to a variable.

-In the case of `get_player()` the reason that it is a partial selector rather than a player is that further filters can be added.
+In the case of `get_player()` the reason that it is a partial selector rather than a Player is that further filters can be added.
 For instance:
 ```py
 let random_player_at_level_30: Player = world.get_player("random").with_level(min=30, max=1000000).find()